 The long-term trends indicate that the population has undergone a moderate to substantial decline (25% to 75% decline).

 Loss of habitat to development or fire suppression is a threat.
 Potentially, wildfires or poorly planned prescribed burns could be a threat since it is unlikely that any life stage of this moth would survive in a fire.
-Gypsy Moth (Lymantria dispar) spraying should not impact this species if Bt (Bacillus thuringiensis - a bacterial biological control used on Gypsy Moth caterpillars) is used, due to the phenology (timing of life cycles) of this species.
+Spongy moth (Lymantria dispar) spraying should not impact this species if Bt (Bacillus thuringiensis - a bacterial biological control used on spongy moth caterpillars) is used, due to the phenology (timing of life cycles) of this species.

 This is a species of heathlands, including bogs and pine barrens.
 A key habitat feature is extensive areas of Lowbush Blueberry (Vaccinium angustifolium and Vaccinium pallidum).